BNasmith/PTForsyth/PTFWorkofChrist.md

 made sin.
 That is, it must accept judgment as the only adequate acknowledgment of the holy
-God in a sinful world ; it must allow His holy law to assert itself in the Saviour's person in the form forced on the sinner's Friend.
-He bore this curse as God's judgment, praised it, hal- lowed it, absorbed it ; and His resurrection showed that He exhausted it.
+God in a sinful world; it must allow His holy law to assert itself in the Saviour's person in the form forced on the sinner's Friend.
+He bore this curse as God's judgment, praised it, hal- lowed it, absorbed it; and His resurrection showed that He exhausted it.

-But would His acceptance of judgment for us be possible, would it stand to our good, would it be of value in God's sight for us, if He were not in moral solidarity with us ?
+But would His acceptance of judgment for us be possible, would it stand to our good, would it be of value in God's sight for us, if He were not in moral solidarity with us?
 How could it?
 What God sought was nothing so pagan as a mere victim outside our conscience and over our heads.
 It was a Confessor, a